michellemetni/racks/README.md

                |
                |--> PostgreSQL Database (StatefulSet + PVC)

-Docker and Docker Compose:
+# 4.Docker and Docker Compose:

-Dockerfile:
+# 4.1 Dockerfile:

 The application is containerized using a multi‑stage Dockerfile: